bhauman/figwheel-main/docs/docs/your_own_page.md

 handler** (via [`:ring-handler` config option][ring-handler]) to embed your own HTTP endpoints in the server.

+*The instructions on this page only apply if you are using the Figwheel server to serve your application.*

 > Its important to note that you can and most likely should supply
-> your own server at some point during the development of your
+> your own server to run alongside of Figwheel's server as the needs
-> project.
-Figwheel will still work well when you use your own
+> of your project outgrow what the dev server provides.
+Figwheel is
-> server.
-Figwheel is designed to handle the cross-origin
+> designed to handle the cross-origin communication necessary to make
-> communication, and you do not have to proxy to the Figwheel server.
+> a connection to a page served by your own server.

 ## Default Host Page

-By default when Figwheel launches it navigates a browser to the root of the server (normally `http://locahost:9500`).
-In response, the Figwheel server provides a **default index page** if the root route `/` fails and no static `index.html` is found.
+By default when Figwheel launches it navigates a browser to the root of the server (usually `http://locahost:9500`).
+In response, the Figwheel server provides a **default dev page** if the root route (`/`) fails and no `public/index.html` file is found on the classpath.

-While this page is helpful there will quickly be a point when will want to supply your own page.

 ## Providing your own page

-There are several ways to do this:
+There are several ways to override the default dev page and provide your own page:

+* supply a static `index.html` file in a `public` directory on the classpath
 * use a page other than `index.html` and change the [`:open-url` config option][open-url] to point to it
-* supply a static `index.html` file in a `public` directory on the classpath
 * create a Ring handler that handles the root route `/` and supply it to the [`:ring-handler` config option][ring-handler]

 ## Including your compiled ClojureScript

-When you supply HTML content for a host page the most important thing you will need to do is include your compiled CLJS code.
+When you supply HTML content for a host page, it is important to correctly include your compiled CLJS code.

-When you are working with the defaults the Figwheel will direct the compiler to ouput put your compiled CLJS to `target/public/cljs-out/[build]-main.js`.
-Where you will substitute the name of your build (i.e `dev`).
+By default, Figwheel will direct the compiler to output put your compiled CLJS to `target/public/cljs-out/[build]-main.js` (substituting your build name for `[build]`).

-Figwheel will also print the output file when it starts up.
+If you have doubts about where the compiler is placing your output file you can just examine Figwheel's start up messages.

 <img width="718" alt="showing output file" src="https://user-images.githubusercontent.com/2624/43284699-a17b215c-90ea-11e8-81c8-3f40c9f1e61c.png">